volodymyrhudyma/blog/content/blog/2020-05-04-arrays-in-javascript.md

 ## Iterate over array elements

-There are a lot of ways to iterate over array element.
+There are a lot of ways to iterate over the array elements.
 Some of them are:

 #### for loop